 Unesco-listed Park Güell is one of the icons of Barcelona, a city visited on some of our Spain tours.
 Designed by famed architect Antoni Gaudí, the park is filled with creative modernist works inspired by his passion for natural forms.
 It’s one of the city’s top attractions and draws around four million visitors each year.

-The park’s entrance features two fairytale-like houses that lead to the central plaça and famous lizard fountain.
+The park’s entrance features two fairytale-like houses that lead to the central plaça and the famous lizard fountain.
 For wonderful views over Barcelona, head to the terraced area at the top of the park.
 The mosaic seats are adorned with multi-coloured tiles, providing not only a place to rest your feet – but a perfect photo opportunity.

 Ibirapuera, São Paulo

 Located in the heart of São Paulo, Ibirapuera is the centre of the city’s cultural life.
 The park was designed by landscape architect Roberto Burle Marx and modernist Oscar Niemeyer.
 First opened to the public in 1954 to celebrate the city’s 400th anniversary, it’s now the city’s most famous attraction.

 Covering a total of two square kilometres, Ibirapuera features a beautiful landscape of fountains, lakes and monuments.
 It also contains a series of museums, the Japanese Pavilion and renowned Bienal – the venue for São Paulo Fashion Week.
 During the weekends, visitors can also enjoy live music shows in the park’s many performance spaces.